-Tip 3: Packing Boxes – Ideas For Moving Small Items
+3) Packing Boxes – Ideas For Moving Small Items

 We actually find this quite funny but customers are notorious for overfilling boxes or forgetting boxes are only made from cardboard.

-Things you should remember, but really are easy to forget…
+Things you should remember, but are really easy to forget…

 - Boxes Are Made Of Cardboard